SheplX/Fully-Integrated-Pipeline/README.md

     - `Grafana` - for visualization, watch each target metric.
     - `SonarQube` - for automatic code reviews, delivers a clean & safe code.
     - `Nexus` - to store the images privately inside the Cluster.
-    - `Hashicorp Vault` - as a free & great solution for storing secrets.
+    - `Hashicorp Vault` - a free & great solution for storing secrets.
     - `External-Secrets` - configured with Hashicorp Vault for managing the secrets inside each namespace.
     - `Jenkins` - as a CI/CD automation tool.
     - `Slack` - as a notifications channel configured with Prometheus & Jenkins.